 TIPS TO HELP PREVENT A YEAST INFECTION:

 Since you are already being so smart and proactive about your health by exercising, take it up another notch and be proactive about your vaginal health.
-Take AZO Complete Feminine Balance®, a clinically studied probiotic designed to help replenish the vagina’s natural balance of good bacteria.
-But if you find yourself with the symptoms of a vaginal or yeast infection, you may want to try AZO Yeast Plus.
-AZO Yeast Plus relieves symptoms associated with yeast and vaginal infections like itching, burning, and occasional discharge and odor.
-Or try AZO Boric Acid suppositories.
-They promote normal vaginal pH and help with bothersome odor.
+Take AZO® Complete Feminine Balance, a clinically studied probiotic designed to help replenish the vagina’s natural balance of good bacteria.
+But if you find yourself with the symptoms of a vaginal or yeast infection, you may want to try AZO® Yeast Plus.
+AZO® Yeast Plus, relieves symptoms associated with yeast and vaginal infections like itching, burning, and occasional discharge and odor.
+Or try AZO® Boric Acid suppositories.
+They support odor control and intimate health.
 You should always see your doctor for proper diagnosis and treatment as untreated infections can lead to more serious issues.

 1. https://www.healthline.com/health/vaginal-yeast-infection#prevention